CartoDB/mobile-sdk/docs/guides/04-vector-objects-on-map.md

-### Vector Objects on Map
+## Vector Objects on Map

-In following examples, **Vector Elements** (Markers, Points, Lines, Polygons, Texts and BalloonPopups) are added by the application.
+In following examples, **Vector Elements**  - Markers, Points, Lines, Polygons, Texts, BalloonPopups and a 3D model  - are added by the application.
 For each object, the styling is defined and objects are created based on given coordinates.

-The examples assume `LocalVectorVectorDataSource` object named 'vectorDataSource1' that is attached to a `VectorLayer` which is added to a `MapView`.
+In the first example there is creatio of `LocalVectorVectorDataSource` object named 'vectorDataSource1' that is attached to a `VectorLayer` which is added to a `MapView`.
+Other samples do not repeat this.

-**Note:** A popup (callout, bubble) which appears when you click on map is a vector element of its own, and should be added using map click listener.
-For details, see [Add a BalloonPopup](#add-a-balloonpopup).
+**Note:** A popup (callout, bubble) which appears when you click on map is a vector element of its own, and should be added using **map click listener**.

-#### Add a Marker
+### Add Marker

 Add a marker and apply marker styling using the following code: